SANDAG/RSM/docs/development.md

 * Higher rate in zones with large changes in accessibiility
 * Lower rates in zones with small changes in accessibility
 * This attempts to mitigate the impact of reducing the number of global iterations from 3 to 2.

+## Integration Plan
+A challenge in the RSM development is that the model is intended to approximate the outcomes of ABM3.
+The design plan therefore assumes that ABM3 outcomes will be used to inform an RSM model run.
+ABM3 is, however, also under development.
+We must therefore approach the RSM development carefully, designing around what we expect ABM3 to produce and testing with, initially, dummy files that represent ABM3 output.

+For the MVP, the key outputs of interest from ABM3 are as follows:

+* Disaggregate accessibilities
+* MGRA and TAZ boundaries
+* MGRA data
+* Zone connectors (if a one-zone approach to transit skimming/assignment is used) - drive, walk access to transit, drive access to transit
+* Trip list
+* Non-resident passenger demand, e.g., commercial vehicle, cross border, airport access

+Mechanically, the WSP team will request illustrative ABM3 files from SANDAG that can be used to build the RSM components.
+We will then conduct preliminary (i.e., those needed for development) tests of the procedures using these demonstration files.
+Formal testing of the procedures will come after an operational version of ABM3 is complete (see [Sample Test Procedure in Visualizer](visualizer.md#Sample-Test-Procedure)).

+## User Experience
+The RSM will repurpose the ABM3 Emme-based GUI.
+The options will be updated to reflect the RSM options, as will the input file locations and other parameters.
+The RSM user experience will, therefore, be nearly the same as the ABM3 user experience.

+Because the RSM will be a standalone Python package, it can also be run from a Jupyter Notebook, if desired.